 Isn't the glass itself very expensive to buy?

 Most stained glass is reasonably priced.
 More expensive, specialty stained glass is also available, but most people only use these for very special projects, or for a small component of a piece they’re creating.

 Careful planning of how you cut the glass and working to improve your cutting skills will help you maximize your glass.
 Also, most scrap glass can easily be repurposed into mosaic or fused projects, making the art of stained glass incredibly resourceful!

 Do I have to be artistic to succeed at the art of stained glass?

 Definitely not.
 Many people with very little artistic talent have made beautiful pieces.
 There are literally hundreds, maybe thousands, of pattern books that cover almost every imaginable subject.
-We offer a very large selection of these pattern books, and if we don't have a book with a pattern that you like, we can probably get one within a few days.
+We offer a very large selection of these pattern books, and if we don't have a book with a pattern that you like, we will help you look for one.
 Finally, there are many good computer programs that will help you design your pieces.
 Some of them will also let you fill in the piece with actual samples of stained glass so you can see how your finished piece will look.

 Can I teach myself how to work in stained glass?

-It is possible to do that – we even sell a kit that is designed to help you.
+It is possible to do that – we will put together a kit for you to purchase that is designed to help you.
 However, there is simply no substitute for the kind of instruction that’s available in our classes.
 As you work on your project, we provide help and guidance customized to your chosen project and to your learning curve.

 Return to Beginners>>>